Where to see baobab trees in Madagascar?

 When is the best time to visit the Avenue de Baobabs?

-Alternative places to see baobab trees in
+Other places to see baobab trees in Madagascar

 Other areas in Madagascar known for their baobabs are: